dani-santos-code/js_exercises_foundations/README.md

+_Note_: Material I created for a workshop on Javascript as part of the Foundations of Software Engineering course led by prof. Adam Roe at [Code University in Berlin](https://code.berlin/en/).

 # JS Is Fun 🦑
-This is a workshop set up for students of [Code University in Berlin](https://code.berlin/en/).

 Here you can find some examples of how to apply JS.